-While the final decision to reject an applicant for financial reasons rests with the Corporate Director Finance and Resources the emphasis will be based on a partnership approach.
+While the final decision to reject an applicant for financial reasons rests with the Director of Finance the emphasis will be based on a partnership approach.

 Internal Audit will monitor how the Council follow this Strategy through their planned procurement audit assignments.